WiFi Access Point: How It Works and Benefits?

-What is a WiFi access point?
+What is a Wi-Fi Access Point?

 Technical features

-• WiFi classes and data transfer speed– Access points can support different WiFi classes and ensure different data transfer rates: class b (802.11b) up to 11 Mbps, class g (802.11g) up to 54 Mbps , class n (802.11n) that reaches up to 300 or 450 Mbps and ac (802.11ac) that reaches up to 1.3Gbps.
+• WiFi classes and data transfer speed – Access points can support different WiFi classes.
+They ensure different data transfer rates: class b (802.11b) up to 11 Mbps, class g (802.11g) up to 54 Mbps, class n (802.11n) up to 300 or 450 Mbps, and ac (802.11ac) up to 1.3 Gbps.

 • PoE (Power Over Ethernet)– Access points with PoE support can use an Ethernet cable to simultaneously receive data and electricity.
 It can therefore be positioned far from the main modem / router without having to use very long extension cables for the power outlet.